Stages

 secrets:

-type: passwordA production config would need both ENCRYPTION_KEY (universal) and DB_PASSWORD (stage-specific).
+description: AWS credentials for S3 uploadsA production config would need both ENCRYPTION_KEY (universal) and AWS_SECRET_KEY (stage-specific).

 Common Stage Patterns